The Similarity Between Pastors and StarsNovember 13, 2019

 Now let’s consider how these scientific facts about stars help explain why Jesus symbolically and spiritually compares pastors to stars.

 - Like the stars in the heavens, even the most bright and shining pastoral ministry is temporary and fading.
 Although a pastor may serve in one location for many years, there is no such thing as a permanent pastor.
-Eventually a time comes when his or her light begins to fade so a new “star” can be In time, each pastor begins to wind down and prepare for another pastor to take his or her place and become a guiding light for that church and community.
+Eventually a time comes when his or her light begins to fade so a new “star” can be introduced.
+In time, each pastor begins to wind down and prepare for another pastor to take his or her place and become a guiding light for that church and community.

-- The lifespan of a pastor’s ministry may be short or long, depending on several One key factor is the amount of spiritual fuel and endurance he has at his core, as well as the rate at which he expends that fuel in running his race.
+- The lifespan of a pastor’s ministry may be short or long, depending on several factors.
+One key factor is the amount of spiritual fuel and endurance he has at his core, as well as the rate at which he expends that fuel in running his race.

 - Often pastors of larger churches have ministries with shorter life spans because they experience such great pressure at their core, which can cause them to burn out more quickly.
-And although it may seem as if pastors with smaller congregations burn less brilliantly or have less impact, they may shine their light longer because they experience less pressure at the cor The amount of spiritual fuel resident within a pastor, his use of that fuel, and his ability to endure pressure at his core are all critical factors in determining the longevity of his ministry.
+And although it may seem as if pastors with smaller congregations burn less brilliantly or have less impact, they may shine their light longer because they experience less pressure at the core The amount of spiritual fuel resident within a pastor, his use of that fuel, and his ability to endure pressure at his core are all critical factors in determining the longevity of his ministry.

 - Like massive stars, those pastors who have larger congregations run the risk of experiencing undue pressure at their core if they burn too quickly and furiously.
-Pastors who lead smaller congregations may not shine as brightly in terms of prominence or notoriety, but they may burn longer because they’re not subjected to the incessant pressure at their core that pastors of larger churches What transpires at the core of a pastor’s life is what determines his or her brevity or longevity in the ministry.
+Pastors who lead smaller congregations may not shine as brightly in terms of prominence or notoriety, but they may burn longer because they’re not subjected to the incessant pressure at their core that pastors of larger churches experience.
+What transpires at the core of a pastor’s life is what determines his or her brevity or longevity in the ministry.

 - Like stars, younger pastors can be much more involved in “surface activity” and spin much faster in terms of a Constant movement and a fixation on what impresses the flesh is the fruit of some younger “stars” in the ministry.
 But as they grow older and more consistent in their walk with God, pastors often come to the conclusion that “surface activity” is not a mark of maturity.